dariogarcia/dariogarcia.github.io/_posts/2022-04-14-scientific-publications.md

 ---
 layout: post
-title: A Guide/Map of top comedy TV shows
+title: A new standard for science & research
-date: 2022-04-13 00:00:00 +0300
+date: 2022-04-14 00:00:00 +0300
-description: The best comedy shows, all in one map.
-Shows are linked by similarity and shared properties, so that you can easily find shows that you haven't seen yet which you will love.
+description: The process by which research gets published is severely flawed.
+The whole system is based on old principles, and obsolete in the face of new technology.
+We identify those problems, their solutions, and propose a new platform for science to organize it.
-img: Map_Comedy.jpg
+img: research.jpg
-tags: [Science, Organization]
+tags: [Science, Research, Organization]
 ---

 In here we propose a new structure for scientific reviewing, publication and dissemination.
 To do so, we first identify the main problems in how research works today.